totetmatt/Bonzomatic-network/data/extra/README.md

-    "autoIndent": "smart", // can be "none", "preserve" or "smart" "scrollXFactor": 1.0, // if horizontal scrolling is too slow you can speed it up here (or change direction) "scrollYFactor": 1.0, // if vertical scrolling is too slow you can speed it up here (or change direction) },
+    "autoIndent": "smart", // can be "none", "preserve" or "smart" "scrollXFactor": 1.0, // if horizontal scrolling is too slow you can speed it up here (or change direction) "scrollYFactor": 1.0, // if vertical scrolling is too slow you can speed it up here (or change direction) "alwaysdisplaycodername": true // if network is enabled, decide if coder's name is always displayed even when hidding editor text
+  },
   "midi":{ // the keys below will become the shader variable names, the values are the CC numbers
     "fMidiKnob": 16, // e.g. this would be CC#16, i.e. by default the leftmost knob on a nanoKONTROL 2